President's Ambassador scheme

 How much time will it involve?

 A weekly email is sent out with upcoming events you can sign up for and we offer work out on a first come first served basis.
 This gives you the flexibility to fit the work around lectures and other commitments.
 It is vital for you to commit to leading at least two campus tours & student life talks (lasting approximately 1.5 - 2 hours each, so a maximum of four hours of unpaid work) on campus before you will be eligible for paid work.
-Once you have completed this, you will be contacted regularly about opportunities to give talks in schools across the UK, higher education fairs and high profile events on campus.
+Once you have completed this, you will be given priority to give talks in schools across the UK, higher education fairs and high profile events on campus.

 Will I get paid?